 Heidelberg Castle Illuminations

 Heidelberg Castle Illumination and Fireworks: Several times every year, the Castle Ruin is bathed in red light in memory of the two fires of 1689 and 1693.
-The spectacle is combined with a spectacular firework display over the River Neckar.
-In 2023 the spectacles will take place on June 3, July 8 and September 2.
+The event is combined with a spectacular firework display over the River Neckar.

 The ruins of Heidelberg Castle are among the most important Renaissance structures north of the Alps.
 The castle has been destroyed several times in its history, by bolts of lightning, for instance in 1537 when much of the upper part of the castle was destroyed, and again in 1764.The castle was also badly damaged in two major wars, the Thirty Years” War and the Palatinate War of Succession.

 The city of Heidelberg was badly damaged during the Thirty Years” War (1618-1648), one of the most destructive conflicts in European history, when opposing armies fought in the hills above the town, and then again during the Palatinate War of Succession, also known as the War of the Grand Alliance (1689-1697).
 In 1693, the troops of the Sun King Louis XIV burnt down the castle, leaving behind the world-famous ruins.

 The Castle Illuminations are always accompanied by a concert at 18:15 in the Heiliggeistkirche (Church of the Holy Spirit) on Marktplatz (Market Square).
 For tickets, call +49 (0)6221.
 5820000.